patrikja/CoeGSS/2017-12/Jansson_GSS_Applications.md

 GSS is about developing systems, theories, languages and tools for computer-aided policy making with potentially global implications.
 \end{quote}

-Note that any computer simulation (and any model) of a global system is bound to be a rather crude approximation in some aspects.
-Hopefully we can still make it a good approximation in the aspects we want to study.

 ## Earlier history: